GCBallesteros/quaternions/docs/workflows/adding-satellites.md

 adjust the playback speed to around 20x and hit play.

-## Understanding the sattelite configuration
+## Understanding the satellite configuration

 The `addSatellite` function takes three main arguments: